gatariee/ACG/README.md

 [Python 3.10+](https://www.python.org/downloads/release/python-3102/)

 ## Instructions for Manual Setup
-1. Open a terminal and run `git clone https://github.com/deceptivecz/ACG` and CD into /ACG
+1. Open a Command Prompt / Terminal and CD into the directory of each script
-2. `python -m venv .venv` to setup virtual environment On Windows(command prompt):
+2. Run `python -m venv .venv`
-3. `./venv/Scripts/activate.bat`
-On Windows(powershell):
+On Windows:
-4. `./venv/Scripts/Activate.ps1`
+3. Run `.venv/Scripts/activate.bat`
 On Linux:
-5. `source .venv/bin/activate`
+3. Run `source .venv/bin/activate`
+4. In the virutal environment, run `python -m pip install -r requirements.txt`
+5. Start the script with `python <SCRIPTNAME>`

 ### Requirements
 > Install requirements.txt (not setup yet)